raphaelsuzuki/pmpro-magic-levels/README.md

 PMPro Magic Levels works via webhook endpoint.
 Form plugins must be able to send webhook requests AND handle the response for redirect.

 **Compatible:**
-- ✅ WSForm - Supports webhook response handling and redirect
+- WSForm - Supports webhook response handling and redirect
-- ✅ Gravity Forms - With webhook addons that support response handling
-- ✅ Formidable Forms - With webhook addons that support response handling

 **Not Compatible:**
-- ❌ Contact Form 7 - CF7 webhook plugins (like CF7-to-Zapier) make server-to-server calls and cannot pass webhook responses back to the browser for automatic redirect
+- Contact Form 7 - CF7 webhook plugins (like CF7-to-Zapier) make server-to-server calls and cannot pass webhook responses back to the browser for automatic redirect
-- User-defined membership configurations
-- Any scenario requiring flexible, on-demand level creation

 ## Requirements